LIVE NIRVANA TOUR HISTORY: CHRONOLOGY OF NEWLY SURFACED NIRVANA RECORDINGS (2009 ONWARDS)

 LNTH

 Although this source has been listed for a long time, it wasn't circulating widely.
-Now we have a nice sounding recording of this first broadcast, which features some between song banter not found on other radio broadcasts.
+This is a nice sounding recording of the first broadcast, which features some between song banter not found on other radio broadcasts.

 LNTH

-Nice quality upgrade over the old ANA(1)>DAT(1).
-While the old transfer only featured one song ("(I Saw You) Shine"), this new transfer has 6 other songs and jams (Black Flag and Flipper covers) from this concert.
+Nice upgrade in quality over the old ANA(1)>DAT(1).
+While the old transfer only featured one song ("(I Saw You) Shine"), this new transfer has 6 other songs and jams from this concert (likely Black Flag and Flipper covers).

 LNTH

 Straight transfer from the master tape.
-Quality-wise virtually identical to the old DAT clone.
+Quality-wise nearly identical to the old DAT clone.

 LNTH

 Analog generation upgrade, replacing the old VHS(1)>DVDR transfer.
 Probably due to a non-optimal transfer, the quality difference to the higher gen tape is not immediately visible.
-[UPDATE: THIS IS MOST LIKELY A MISLABEL AND NOT A TRANSFER STRAIGHT FROM THE MASTER!]
+[UPDATE: This is most likely a mislabel and not a straight transfer from the master!
+The VHS(2) transfer shared on 2012/04/18 is considered the best version at the moment.]

 LNTH

 New ANA(1) replacing both the old overdriven ANA(1) aswell as the "Stiff Drinks" bootleg.
-[UPDATE : NOT AN UPGRADE OVER STIFF DRINKS.
-THUS THIS SOURCE BECOMES SBD #1a]
+[UPDATE: Not an upgrade over "Stiff Drinks".
+This source becomes SBD #1a.]

 LNTH